-- 1. Click New to create a new 2D Analysis protocol. - 2.
-Select Custom in the Segmentation drop-down list. - 3.
-Define the Wavelength (channel) of interest. - 4.
-Specify the Display Name (for example, nuclei, puncta, mitochondria, other structure). - 5.
-Select a Pre-trained Model from the drop-down list in Analysis Settings.
+- 1. On the Protocol Editor Table, click New to create a new 2D-Analysis protocol. - 2.
+In the row for the Primary Target, click the Segmentation drop-down list, and select Custom. - 3.
+Click the Wavelength drop-down list, and select a channel of interest. - 4.
+In the Display Name field, enter the display name for the protocol (for example, nuclei, puncta, mitochondria, other structure, and so on). - 5.
+On the Analysis Settings tab, click the Pre-trained Model drop-down list, and select a model.

 Part Name

-1 Protocol editor table
+1 Protocol Editor Table

-2 Analysis settings
+2 Analysis Settings

-Tip: More information on filters and 'Supplement Splitting' is accessible through the information panel.
-Click the icon in the Analysis Settings panel for details.
+Tip: More information on filters and supplement splitting is accessible through the information panel.
+Click the 🔟 icon in the Analysis Settings tab for details.

 - 6. Click Apply. - 7.
-If the segmentation is satisfactory, click Run Protocol to run the analysis on the data set.
+If you are satisfied with the segmentation, in the Protocol Editor Table, click Run Protocol to run the analysis on the dataset.
 Otherwise, proceed to Refining a Pre-Trained Model on page 12.